-Jae-Won Shin is an Assistant Professor of Pharmacology and Bioengineering at the University of Illinois at Chicago College of Medicine.
+Jae-Won is an Assistant Professor of Pharmacology and Bioengineering at the University of Illinois at Chicago College of Medicine.
 He received his Ph.D. at the University of Pennsylvania Perelman School of Medicine.
 He worked as a Postdoctoral Fellow in Bioengineering at Harvard University.
 His key research contributions include the discovery that physical forces make and distribute blood cells, and the development of novel biomaterial and physical techniques to leverage this insight for stem cell engineering, therapeutic delivery, and drug discovery.
-He is a recipient of the Pathway to Independence Award (K99/R00) from the National Heart, Lung, and Blood Institute, and was previously supported by the American Heart Association.
 His work has been published in various high impact journals, including Cell Stem Cell, PNAS, and Nature Materials.
-He has contributed to U.S. patent-pending inventions in blood engineering and biomaterial-based cell therapy.
+He has contributed to U.S. patents in blood engineering and biomaterial-based cell therapy.

 Sing Wan wong Postdoctoral fellow

 Sing Wan received his Ph.D in Biomedical Engineering at The Chinese University of Hong Kong under Prof. Arthur Mak and Prof. Kenneth Lee.
 He worked on the effects of oxidative stress on muscle cell mechanics.
 Sing Wan joined the Shin lab as a post-doctoral fellow in Nov 2016.
 He is now working on microfluidic encapsulation of single cells and investigating how physical microenvironments contribute to immunomodulation and matrix remodeling by mesenchymal stromal cells.